ellyhae/Flux-CI-CD/README.md

 # {"$imagepolicy": "flux-system:app"}
 ```

-At this point automatic image updates already work.
+If pushed, automatic image updates would already work.
 However, while the live environment would get updated, the github repository would not reflect that.
 Therefore, there is one last step.

 Add an automation object which periodically updates the config files in the github repo.